tspayne87/t-box/modules/server/docs/results.md

 The html result deals with an html string that needs to be passed to the client.
 ## JsonResult
 The json result is the main structure that is used it will take an object and stringify it for the response for the client.
+## Status
+The status enum that can be used as short-hand for status codes.

 ## Examples
 Basic usage of all the results supplied by T-box: